EJ2KDJ/theacousticSix/README.md

 ## Before You Start
 First, make sure you have **Git** and **Bash** installed on your computer.
 If you don’t have Bash yet, [download it here](https://gitforwindows.org/) (Windows users) or use your terminal if you're on Mac/Linux.

+Also, **before running any commands, open Git Bash** and make sure you're inside the folder where you keep your web projects (e.g., `Desktop` or another dedicated folder).

 ## Getting Started

 ### 1. Clone the Repository 🛠️